0:00

 • What Silicon Valley’s tech broligarchs actually think — and how dangerous the techno-libertarian worldview is for America

-Above, a short preview is open to all.
-If you want to watch the whole thing, subscribe.
-That’s how we keep the lights on, pay our writers and editors a fair wage, and build the new media we all deserve.
+Your support is how we keep the lights on, pay our writers and editors a fair wage, and build the new media we all deserve.
+When you subscribe, you help us reach more people.

 Give a gift subscription